 C. Policies providing hospital indemnity or other fixed indemnity coverage shall not contain provisions excluding coverage because of confinement in a hospital operated by the federal government.

-D. A policy shall not limit or exclude coverage by type of illness, accident, treatment or medical condition, except as follows:
+D. A policy shall not limit or exclude coverage by type of illness, accident, treatment or medical condition, except for the following permitted exclusions:

 Drafting Note: States should review the provisions of this subsection carefully to determine if any of the exceptions to limiting or excluding coverage by type of illness, accident, treatment or medical condition included in the subsection should apply to short-term, limited-duration health insurance coverage.